-located adjacent to State Highway 361 just northeast of the Ferry Landing, Nueces County, Texas 78336 via pipe directly to Corpus Christi Bay in Segment No. 2481 of the Bays and Estuaries only according to effluent limitations, monitoring requirements, and other conditions set forth in this permit, as well as the rules of the Texas Commission on Environmental Quality (TCEQ), the laws of the State of Texas, and other orders of the TCEQ.
+located adjacent to Highway 361 and Ferry Landing, to the northwest, Nueces County, Texas 78336 via pipe directly to Corpus Christi Bay in Segment No. 2481 of the Bays and Estuaries only according to effluent limitations, monitoring requirements, and other conditions set forth in this permit, as well as the rules of the Texas Commission on Environmental Quality (TCEQ), the laws of the State of Texas, and other orders of the TCEQ.
 The issuance of this permit does not grant to the permittee the right to use private or public property for conveyance of wastewater along the discharge route described in this permit.
 This includes, but is not limited to, property belonging to any individual, partnership, corporation, or other entity.
 Neither does this permit authorize any invasion of personal rights nor any violation of federal, state, or local laws or regulations.
 It is the responsibility of the permittee to acquire property rights as may be necessary to use the discharge route.